toolisticon/cute/README.md

 [![codecov](https://codecov.io/gh/toolisticon/compile-testing/branch/master/graph/badge.svg)](https://codecov.io/gh/toolisticon/compile-testing)

 # Why you should use this project?
 Testing of annotation processors can be a very difficult task.
+Usually annotation procecssors are tighly bound to the compile time model of Java and are relying on tools provided by the java compiler during compile time.

-Mocking of annotations processor related tools given by the JDK and the compile time model is very difficult.
+Mocking of those tools and the compile time model is very difficult.
 It's easier to define testcases as source files and test your processor during a normal compilation process.

-This framework allows you to setup such kinds of test in an easy way.
+This compile testing framework allows you to to do this and additionally supports you to provide unit tests for your annotation processor related code in an easy way.

 # Features